YuzhongHuangCS/basil-ts/README.md

 flask run --host=0.0.0.0
 ```

+http://0.0.0.0:5000 should show a hello world message.

 Here's how to try out the sample request you sent.
-This should return a ridiculously long JSON answer:
+This should return a ridiculously long JSON answer, because the data end almost a year before the forecast date:

 ```
 curl -H "Content-Type: application/json" -vX POST -d @test/example1.json http://0.0.0.0:5000/forecast